-The CMSM or DSSAB will report their SWW expenditures (including eligible expenditures above the allocated amount in your service agreement) and number of licensed centres supported in their Financial Statements.
+The CMSM or DSSAB will report its SWW expenditures (including eligible expenditures above the allocated amount in the budget schedule) and number of licensed centres supported in their Financial Statements.

 CMSMs and DSSABs are not required to submit receipts for SWW expenditures and other offsetting revenues to the ministry; however, receipts must be kept on file as the ministry may request this information per the service agreement.